Pole with poster on it saying Planet Earth First

 Today's consumer is savvy and selective.
 Core values matter more with each passing day, especially as the new generation of shoppers is emerging.
 They're a fundamental part of a strong brand strategy, while being a shining beacon to attract and engage customers who share those values with you.

-Just remember: One of the most important things you can do is stick to the values you set.
-It needs to be obvious that you’re following through on the promises you’re making to your target audience.
+Just remember: one of the most important things you can do is stick to the values you set.
+It needs to be obvious that you're following through on the promises you're making to your target audience.
 Failing to follow through can be worse than not establishing brand values in the first place.
 But when you do it well, the impacts can be invaluable.